dfkaye/where.js/README.md

 # string data vs. empty data

-While data with quoted strings are preserved,
+## data with quoted strings are preserved

     it('should handle quoted strings', function () {
       where(function () {